Baked instead of fried, this recipe for Tuna Patties is lower in fat, yet every bit as delicious and crispy as the classic fried version.

 - 1 lemon zest and juice

-- Mix together eggs, bread crumbs, onion, garlic, seasoned salt, and the juice and zest of the lemon together.
+- In a medium mixing bowl, mix together eggs, bread crumbs, onion, garlic, seasoned salt, mayonnaise, and the juice and zest of the lemon together.

 - Add in tuna and mix gently until just combined.

-- Form into 8 patties--about 1/3 cup each with your hands or ice cream scoop.
+- Form into 8 patties--about ⅓ cup each with your hands or ice cream scoop.
+If your tuna patties start falling apart around the edges, add up to ¼ cup more binder a little at a time before reshaping.

-- Place on Baking sheet and bake for 10 minutes, flip and bake another 10 minutes.
+- Place on the prepared baking sheet and bake for 10 minutes, flip and bake for another 10 minutes, or until golden brown.